What If You Don’t Really Believe What Your Subconscious Espouses?

 The word “hypocrite” comes from Greek and refers to an actor.
 In Greek, it means “an interpreter from underneath” which refers to the large masks actors would wear on stage during the ancient dramas.

-Everyone has a need to be psychologically consistent.
-If it’s lacking, the mental state is known as cognitive dissonance, a state described by psychologist Leon Festinger in 1957.
+Everyone needs to be psychologically consistent.
+If consistency is lacking, the mental state is known as cognitive dissonance described by psychologist Leon Festinger in 1957.

-When two or more beliefs contradict each other, it’s taxing to the person.
+When two or more beliefs contradict, it’s taxing to the person.
 They’ll have to adapt in some way.
 They can either change the belief, justify it, minimize it, or ignore the thoughts.

 People are much more comfortable with dream topics that don’t run contrary to what they claim to believe.

-But having contradictory dream topics doesn’t make you a hypocrite, however.
+Having contradictory dream topics doesn’t make you a hypocrite, however.
 The topics of dreams aren’t subconscious beliefs.
-They’re communications, an effort to work emotions like fear, anger, and other ones out.
+They’re communications, an effort to work emotions like fear, anger, and others out.

 Sometimes your subconscious can raise objections to your conscious beliefs that you have no ready answer for.